js216/embd/articles/programming-values-checklist.md

 Modules should expose a small, mostly orthogonal set of public functions.

 > Write programs to work together.
 Write programs that handle text streams,
+> because that is a universal interface.[^quat]

+[^pol]: C. Moore: Programming a Problem-Oriented-Language, ca. 1970.

+[^work]: J. Armstrong, quoted in P. Seibel: Coders at Work, 2009.

+[^taocp]: D. Knuth: The Art of Computer Programming.
+Volume 1: Fundamental
+    Algorithms.

-> because that is a universal interface.
-(D. McIlroy, quoted in P. Salus: A Quarter Century Of UNIX, 1994.)
+[^quat]: D. McIlroy, quoted in P. Salus: A Quarter Century Of UNIX, 1994.